-5.3 Posted Prices
+4.4 Posted Prices

 Once processed demands have been determined, the posted price for a county is set based on the aggregate demand for the county.
-The aggregate demand is evaluated using the processed demands, including both demand at the county level and demand at the CMA level.
+The aggregate demand is evaluated using the processed demands.

 The posted price of each county is determined as follows: